lvgl/lvgl/docs/get-started/platforms/pc-simulator.rst

 Now you are ready to run LVGL on your PC.
 Click on the Hammer Icon on the top menu bar to Build the project.
 If you have done everything right, then you will not get any errors.
-Note that on some systems additional steps might be required to “see” SDL 2 from Eclipse but in most cases the configuration in the downloaded project is enough.
+Note that on some systems additional steps might be required to "see" SDL 2 from Eclipse but in most cases the configuration in the downloaded project is enough.

 After a successful build, click on the Play button on the top menu bar